4

 A performance report card will be generated Using key data from the provider reviews, incident information, and other performance measures.

-This initiative is expected June 2024.
+This initiative is expected to go-live February 2025.

 Utilization Review